 The truth was that killing witches didn't really save anyone.
 So what if a witch's victims survived?
 They were the same people as before, still capable of harming themselves or people close to them.
-And even when not influenced like a witch, people were still capable of doing horrible things.
+And even when not under the influence of a witch, people were still capable of doing horrible things.
 People like her father-

-The thought of her father's hanging corpse and the blood dripping from his hands made her scream even louder.
-Since the rest of the witch's minions were all tied up trying to hit her decoys she had nothing to fight, nothing to kill.
+The thought of her father's hanging corpse and the blood dripping from his hands made her scream.
+Since the rest of the witch's minions were all tied up trying to hit her decoys, she had nothing to fight, nothing to kill.
 The lull in the storm allowed the mental image in her head to grow more vivid.
 She could see the damp trail of tears from his eyes and the threads at the frayed end of the rope.

 But the wild, animal side of her that wanted to live was too strong.
 With a manic smile that flashed her canines, she dispelled her decoys.
 The witch's minions paused in a moment of confusion then swarmed toward her.
 A reckless move, but it was exactly what she needed to return to the purity of battle.
 Bad memories moved aside to make room for the dance of split-second strikes, feints and parries.

 When the last minion fell, Kyoko was refreshed in spite of the cuts she received.
 Even the trickling of blood down her arm brought comfort, as if the grief was flowing out of her.
 It still wasn't enough, though.
 She was still on edge, her breaths were still quick and deep from the physical fight and the mental flight.
 Her thoughts refused to slow.
 A hysterical madness tickled her throat, trying to force out a giggle at the absurdity of needlessly risking death in order to cling to life.